lukas-jj/acousta-find/README.md

 - Have a 'no listings found' conditional if no matches are found.

 ###  SASS / CSS
-- Create 'card' for each guitar in the filtered list.
 - Make the filter/checkboxes appear on the left side only and have the main body be the guitar listing.
 - CMD C + CMD V Bulma styles.